 - 4. Inspect the crank handle bolt and the lock nut.
 Tighten or replace as necessary. - 5.
 Inspect the crank handle.
 If the handle connecting tabs, tube or grip are bent or damaged, replace the handle. - 6.
 Cross shaft connection bolts and lock nuts should be secure, but allow side-to-side play in the cross shaft. - 7.
 Inspect the footware for damage and replace if the components are bent or cracked.
 If removable footware is present, ensure all mounting bolts and fasteners are tightened and footware is secure. - 8.
 Check for proper shift shaft engagement in both high and low gear and proper shifting between gears.
-Rebuild if necessary. - NOTE: The crank shaft should translate approximately 5/8" between high and low gear. - 9.
-Rebuild or replace the landing gear with excessive play in the shafts and bushings.
+Rebuild if necessary.

+NOTE: The crank shaft should shift approximately 1" between high and low gear.

+9. Rebuild or replace the landing gear with excessive play in the shafts and bushings.

-8.5 Landing Gear Alignment
+9.5 Landing Gear Alignment

-Check to make sure the landing gear legs are in alignment with the trailer and parallel with each other using a square (Figure 28).
+Check to make sure the landing gear is in alignment with the trailer and parallel with each other using a square (Figure 20).
 Bent or damaged legs are an indication of possible damage to the lift screw, lift nut or other internal components and should be replaced.

-NOTE: Atlas 55, 65 and iM landing gear utilize a floating nut retract tube design.
-A retract tube that appears to be angled slightly compared to the upper housing DOES NOT constitute a damaged leg (Figure 29).
+NOTE: A retract tube that appears to be angled slightly compared to the upper housing DOES NOT constitute a damaged leg (Figure 21).
 However, if the landing gear housing shows signs of fracture or cracking around the band area, the landing gear must be replaced.

-9. Troubleshooting
+10. Troubleshooting